WebBasedGroup-7/Shopada/README.md

 # Shopada
-Not a copy of two popular e-commerce
+Not a copy of two popular